-When: 29 June 2022
+Date: 29 June 2022

-Time: Time: 9:00am EST
+Time: 9:00 am EST

 Recent data suggests that by 2030, ocean-based industries have the potential to outpace the growth of the global economy, both in terms of value-added and employment.
-The annual contribution of the ocean economy amounts to approximately $3.6 trillion, while also contributing 150 million jobs and expanding marine and coastal sectors, that will have a transformative impact on their economies and societies.
-This is critical for SIDS economic and environmental development.
+The annual contribution of the ocean economy amounts to approximately $3.6 trillion, while also contributing 150 million jobs and expanding marine and coastal sectors, which will have a transformative impact on their economies and societies.
+This is critical for SIDS’s economic and environmental development.

-It is expected that the Ocean Conference will extend a call to explore, develop and promote innovative approaches for mobilizing finance to drive the transformation to sustainable ocean-based economies, and the scaling up of nature-based solutions.
+The Ocean Conference’extended a call to explore, develop and promote innovative approaches for mobilizing finance to drive the transformation to sustainable ocean-based economies, and the scaling up of nature-based solutions.

-Finally, the Samoa Pathway that will conclude in 2024 called for enhancement of cooperation at the global, regional, sub-regional, national, and local levels in order to strengthen mechanisms for collaboration, knowledge-sharing, and exchange of best practices within marine scientific research, including through South-South and triangular cooperation and to support developing countries in addressing their constraints in access to technology, including through strengthening science, technology and innovation infrastructure, domestic innovation capabilities, absorptive capacities and the capacity of national statistical systems.
-The side-event will, therefore, be used as a platform to start informing and preparing UNOSSC for the upcoming discussions for the new outcome document of the 4th International Conference on SIDS, which will be held in 2024 in Antigua and Barbuda.
+Finally, the Samoa Pathway that will conclude in 2024 called for the enhancement of cooperation at the global, regional, sub-regional, national, and local levels to strengthen mechanisms for collaboration, knowledge-sharing, and exchange of best practices within marine scientific research, including through South-South and triangular cooperation and to support developing countries in addressing their constraints in getting access to technology, including through strengthening science, technology, and innovation infrastructure, domestic innovation capabilities, absorptive capacities, and the capacity of National statistical systems.
+The side-event was a platform to begin informing and preparing UNOSSC for the upcoming discussions on the new outcome document of the 4th International Conference on SIDS, which will be held in 2024 in Antigua and Barbuda.